blanatole/Clickbait-Classification-LLMs/README.md

-# Clickbait Classification using LLM Fine-tuning
+# Clickbait Classification using Large Language Models

-A complete pipeline for detecting clickbait headlines using fine-tuned BERT-family models and LoRA/QLoRA-adapted large language models.
-Optimized for high-end CUDA GPUs but configurable for various hardware setups.
+A comprehensive pipeline for detecting clickbait headlines using fine-tuned BERT-family models and large language models with LoRA/QLoRA techniques.
+This project implements both traditional fine-tuning and modern prompting approaches for clickbait detection, optimized for high-end CUDA GPUs.

 ## 📑 Table of Contents